 6. How can I write more efficiently?

 Use your resume, cover letter, and other application documents as reference.
 Having them with you as you write will help you plan your essays and help you avoid missing any important information.
-Be careful not to repeat anything you might have written in other documents.
+Just be careful not to repeat the same content from these documents.

 7. How can I make connections to the program?